ArieBisfki/hva_ivse1_project_mobile/lib/md_files/markdownCosta.md

 Gymlife application.
 The original plan was for us all to do some of the front-end and some of the back-end.
 This did not work out for us.
 So me and Kai focussed on the front-end, Arie and Soufiane focussed on the back-end of the Gymlife application.
 During the project I had a lot of health issues.
 This made it very hard to keep up with all the work.
-I had surgery for my back.
+I had a back surgery.
 Luckily my teammates were very supportive.
 I made up for a whole lot of lost time near the end of the project.
 Kai was my partner for the front-end.
 We had great communication and since he made a lot of progress in my absence he showed me how the project was structured since it was changed a lot from where we